CGLIFE7/KronosDocs/docs/docs/image_search.md

 Creates a window of images from a search.

-   > - Choose between google or artstation.
+   > - Less images and lower quality load much faster &NewLine;
 &NewLine;
+   > - Double click images to open their page in browser &NewLine;
 &NewLine;
-   > - Double Click Images to open their page in browser &NewLine;
-&NewLine;
-   > - Left Click and drag anywhere to move the window &NewLine;
+   > - Hold left click anywhere and drag to move the window &NewLine;
 &NewLine;
    > - Left Click and drag corners to scale